You are currently viewing Canadian permanent resident and Canadian Citizen: What’s the Difference

 3. Residency Requirements

-A permanent resident must meet certain residency obligations to keep their status.
+Permanent residents must meet residency obligations to keep their status.

 PR Residency Rule